Yueming6568/Yueming6568.github.io/_pages/about.md

 # 🔈**Looking for a PhD Position!**

-I believe the dictum of “What I cannot create, I do not understand” by Richard Feynman, so my research goals are developing intelligence emerged from the visual generation.
-Specifically, I am so obsessed with human-computer interaction.
-Let's create a future of immersive human-object/scene interaction!
+I embrace Richard Feynman's dictum, "What I cannot create, I do not understand," as it aligns with my research goal, which is generating human-centric visual content.
+I will continue to conduct research at the intersection of computer vision and graphics.
+Specifically, I plan to employ generative models to enhance human-computer interaction.
+Let's embark on our journey towards a technologically-advanced era of immersive human-object/scene interaction!

 # 🔥 News